 T. Peter Ruane Named 2019 IRF "Man of the Year"

 ALEXANDRIA, Virginia, October 30, 2019 -T. Peter Ruane, a highly respected voice of the U.S. transportation construction industry has been unanimously selected to receive IRF's most distinguished individual honor.
 The Award will be presented in Las Vegas on November 20, on the occasion of the IRF Global R2T Conference & Exhibition, November 19-22.
-More information or to register, click https://www.irf.global/r2t.
+More information, click https://www.irf.global/r2t.

 Established in 1951, IRF's Man (Woman) of the Year award recognizes eminent public, private and education sector professionals with an outstanding track record of leadership and commitment to the road transport industry.
 Over the years, the award has recognized some of the world's most influential transport leaders for their work in the field of advocacy, policy, research and educational programs in support of better, safer, and more sustainable road networks globally.